 This course provides an overview to the fundamentals of research design, methods, and data collection.
 This course provides an overview of the common types of approaches used for health science research.
 Students will learn how to best present research, how to evaluate and critique a research article, and understand how to obtain and decipher evidence-based research.
-Students must complete the course with a grade of "C" or better.
-Prerequisite: Completion of SOC 210 "Societal Issues and Trends in Healthcare" with a grade of "C" or better.
+Prerequisite: SOC 210 with a "C" or better.

-PBH 311 Health Care Systems (5qh)
+PBH 311 Healthcare Systems (5qh)

 This course provides an overview of how healthcare and public health are organized and how their services are delivered in the United States.
 Topics will focus on current issues in health and medical programs, with an emphasis on leadership and management, communication, technology, documentation including e-health, and trends in health promotion and community health.
-Students must complete the course with a grade of "C" or better.
-Prerequisite: Completion of SOC 210 "Societal Issues and Trends in Healthcare" with a grade of "C" or better.
+Prerequisite: SOC 210 with a "C" or better.